DHRI-Curriculum/intro-python-workshop/lessons.md

         print("I don't know what you want me to do!")
 ```

-Once you get the loop to work, you can add more `elif` statements to include more books on the list.
+Once you get the loop to work, you can add more `elif` statements to add more books to the list.
 Then, run the program, adding books, sorting them and removing them.
 Read more about `while` loops [here](https://www.w3schools.com/python/python_while_loops.asp).

 2. (optional) OK, I told you not to look at the Python documentation.
 But doesn't that make you really want to go look at the Python documentation?
 How bad could this "documentation" really be?
 What terrible secrets might it hold?